Ken Stephinson: Personal life

 Stephinson was born in Sunderland, later moving to Manchester while working for the BBC.
 In 1978, he settled in Saddleworth, occupying the former Saddleworth railway station building.
 He was married twice, the second time to Marjorie Lofthouse, a fellow broadcaster, who he first met while attending a local drama club.
-He had two children from his first marriage, Joanne and Jacqui, and two grandsons Samedi and Alphin at the point of his death from lymphoma cancer in November 2012, aged 79.
+He had two children from his first marriage, Jacqui and Joanne, and two grandsons Samedi and Alphin at the point of his death from lymphoma cancer in November 2012, aged 79.